NonsenseCapital/docs/README.md

 *Notes* <br />
 "there's a clear compromise between executing fast and executing well" - Oliver Nordbjerg

+"So the optimal sized organization for any specific purpose is the balance between the benefits of being a single entity/organization, versus the tradeoff of coordination challenge.
+<br /> <br />
+Solving things like global warming/climate change can only be done at a global scale, but fund managmenet can be done nearly as effectively on the individual level" - Luke Duncan

 ## Overview

 The goal of Shitpost Capital is to be purely governed by its token holders without any interference from outside parties.
 This requires an active community that is provided the various tools needed to fully run such a system.
 The fund will be a generic [Melonport](https://melonport.com/) fund, where the fund manager is an [Aragon](https://aragon.one/) DAO which is controlled through the voting process facilitated by [Harbour](https://harbourproject.io/), this allows us to piece together the various strengths of all these projects and provide a cohesive ecosystem.
 The connection between the voting-system and the fund will be easily built on top of aragon using their [ACL system](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).